tapkey/legal/README.md

-# legal
+# Tapkey's Legal Documents

-Tapkey's legal documents.
+This repository contains legal documents of Tapkey.